 BBVA Argentina provides an electronic banking service, a modern, secure and functional internet banking platform (bbva.com.ar) and mobile banking apps such as the BBVA App.
 Within the digital payments offering, BBVA Argentina has also implemented NFC technology for its clients’ use.

-At the end of 2020, BBVA Argentina together with other Argentine banks, launched MODO (Play Digital S.A.) (“MODO”), a payment solutions app that is part of our digital offering and enables wire transfers and cashless payments through mobile phones allowing users to access their banks’ available promotions.
-As of December 31, 2024, BBVA Argentina held a [6.5]% market share of active users (active users of MODO that have made a transaction, payment or transfer, in the previous 30 days), according to data provided by MODO.
-In 2024, wire transfers (in units) grew 149% for BBVA, above MODO’s System wire transfer growth.
-Payment volumes increased 318% for BBVA Argentina.
-The BBVA App also has a MODO landing section where QR payments can be made, along with wire transfers from and to the digital wallet.
+At the end of 2020, BBVA Argentina together with other Argentine banks, launched MODO (Play Digital S.A.) (“MODO”), a payment solutions app that is part of our digital offering and enables wire transfers and cashless payments through mobile phones allowing users to access their banks’available promotions.
+As of December 31, 2025, BBVA Argentina held a 6.0% market share of active users (active users of MODO that have made a transaction, payment or transfer, in the previous 30 days), according to data provided by MODO.
+In 2025, wire transfers (in units) grew 32.4% while payment volumes (measured by transaction value) increased 55.1% for BBVA Argentina.
+The BBVA App also has a MODO landing section where QR payments can be made,along with wire transfers fromand to the digital wallet.

-In 2022, we started offering Openpay (Openpay Argentina S.A.), a service that allows merchants to collect sales from debit and credit cards, and offer payments in installments.
-Through Openpay, merchants can execute in-person transactions through a card reader which is connected to a mobile phone, or carry out remote sales through a payment link.
-During 2024, transactions in units increased 52%, total processing value by 287% and active clients (active clients that have made a transaction in the previous 90 days) increased by 31% as of December 31, 2024 compared to December 31, 2023.
+In 2022, we started offering Openpay (Openpay Argentina S.A.), a service that allows merchants to collect sales fromdebit and credit cards, and offer payments in installments.
+Through Openpay, merchants can execute in-person transactions through a card reader which is connected to a mobile phone, orcarry out remote sales through a payment link.
+During 2025, transactions in units increased 33%, total processing value increased by 100% and active clients (active clients that have made a transaction in the previous 90 days) decreased by 1%,compared to December 31, 2024.

 In September 2023, we launched Spark, a business unit focused on offering financial services to tech start-ups and entrepreneurs.
-Spark had been previously launched in Mexico and Spain, and as of December 31, 2024 served more than 700 clients globally, with a credit portfolio of over 200 million euros.
-In Argentina, Spark had 215 clients as of December 31, 2024 compared to 111 clients as of December 31, 2023.
+Spark had been previously launched in Mexico and Spain,and as of December 31, 2025 served more than 1700 clients globally, with a credit portfolio of over 750million euros.
+In Argentina, Spark had 268 active clients as of December 31, 2025 compared to 215 clients as of December 31, 2024.

 *Active clients: holders of at least one active product.
 Subgroup of total clients that meet the conditions of being an account holder with an average business volume above $0 in the last 3 months.
 Does not include joint-account holders.
 Stage 3 arrear clients are excluded.
 CIB includes mutual fund clients.
 SMEs includes self-employed.
 The concept of “active customers” has been revised due to the transition to a new data source.
 SMEs includes entrepreneurs.